-After breakfast and check out any time before your flight is at leisure.
-You will be transferred from your hotel to the airport, according to the departure time of your international flight arriving home the following day.
+Any time before your flight is at leisure.
+You will be transferred from your hotel to the airport, according to the departure time of your international flight arriving home following day.

 Late check-out is not included in our China group tours.
 If you wish to book a late check-out for your final day in China, please contact our reservations department who can confirm additional pricing and make this arrangement for you, subject to availability at the hotel.